Warnakala/blender-studio-tools/docs/pipeline-overview/introduction.md

 30 Apr.
 2023 - The content of this page is currently being edited/updated.
 :::

-This section of the Blender Studio site is dedicated to collecting and documenting the studio's pipeline knowledge.
-It should be considered a 'live' document, and some content might be out of date (not reflecting the current practices) but nevertheless worth sharing for historical reasons.

-The goal is to enable creative teams to easily adopt and build a Blender pipeline.
+The goal of this documentation is to describe the pipeline and IT setup used at Blender Studio, in a way that can be replicated in another environment from scratch.

 ## How to read/write the docs

-We should structure this documentation keeping two possible uses in mind:
+The documentation fetatures two types of content:

-* **Design docs** (explanations and insight on why things are built in a certain way)
+* **Design docs**: explanations and insight on why things are built in a certain way
 * **Guides**, for two audiences:
   * users/artists learning how to perform certain workflows
   * TDs learning how to deploy and maintain the pipeline in a production environment